dotnet/csharplang/proposals/dictionary-expressions.md

 2. Purely permissive.
 All elements are added using the indexer.
 Perhaps with compiler warnings if the exact same key is given the same constant value twice.
 3. Perhaps a hybrid model.  `.Add` if only using `k:v` and switching to indexers if using spread elements.
 There is deep potential for confusion here.

+**Resolution:** Use *indexer* as the lowering form.
+[LDM-2024-03-11](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-03-11.md#conclusions)

+### Open question 6

+From [Open Question 3](#open-question-3), we will support *dictionary elements* for C#12 collection expression target types.
+Which approach should we use for initialization for those types?
+Options include:

+1. Use applicable instance indexer if available; otherwise use C#12 initialization.
+2. Use applicable instance indexer if available; otherwise report an error during construction (or conversion?).
+3. Use C#12 initialization always.

 ## Conversions